 Construction-related waste makes up the highest percentage of industrial waste that is illegally dumped in Japan.
+In terms of the breakdown of illegally dumped industrial waste, 87.4%* of the total is construction waste.
 Viewing the environmental risks presented by the processing of industrial waste as one of the biggest in terms of the potential impact on society and business, the Sumitomo Forestry Group works to ensure that industrial waste is disposed of appropriately.

 Specifically, to comply with the Waste Management and Public Cleansing Act and other related laws and regulations, the Group has established a set of industrial waste management regulations covering appropriate disposal, reduction, recycling and reuse of industrial, as well as manufacturing regulations stipulating standards essential for production activities.
 In keeping with these regulations, voluntary audits of waste manifests and terms of outsourcing agreements with waste processors are carried out twice a year for each Sumitomo Forestry Group company office in Japan emitting industrial waste.
 If an audit concludes that corrective action is required, appropriate action is taken and it is subsequently confirmed through reports submitted in line with the industrial waste management system that waste is being properly treated.

 In addition, industrial waste managers at each office conduct site checks of contractors' waste treatment plants at least once a year.
-In fiscal 2021, managers from the Housing and Construction Division conducted approximately 482 on-site checks at roughly 537 waste treatment plants run by 363 waste treatment contractors.
-Divisions other than the Housing and Construction Division as well as offices of Group companies are being instructed to continue using waste treatment plants which the Housing Division has already inspected.
+In fiscal 2022, managers from the Housing Division conducted 525 on-site checks at 537 waste treatment plants run by 354 waste treatment contractors.
+Divisions other than the Housing Division as well as offices of Group companies are being instructed to continue using waste treatment plants which the Housing Division has already inspected.

 To be able to determine whether industrial waste is being processed in an appropriate manner, the Group asks waste treatment contractors to employ electronic manifests.
-All branches of the Housing and Construction Division as well as all contractors accepting industrial waste from new housing construction sites have already introduced electronic manifests.
-In fiscal 2021, 100% of all manifests, including those for housing demolition waste, were electronic.
+All branches of the Housing Division as well as all contractors accepting industrial waste from new housing construction sites have already introduced electronic manifests.
+In fiscal 2022, 100% of all manifests, including those for housing demolition waste, were electronic.

 Soil contamination is difficult to discover as contaminants build up and spread underground out of sight.
 The Sumitomo Forestry Group implements soil contamination countermeasures for land owned or administered by the Group and conducts voluntary soil contamination studies prior to new land purchases in the subdivision business.
 We are in compliance on land applicable to the Soil Contamination Countermeasures Act.